Karthik-Sethu-Raman/textpoacher-extention/README.md

 ## Features

-* Instant definitions — highlight a word, and the meaning appears instantly.
+* Instant definitions: highlight a word, and the meaning appears instantly.
-* Shadow-DOM popup — isolated from site styles, looks clean everywhere.
+* Shadow-DOM popup: isolated from site styles, looks clean everywhere.
-* Modern dark UI — rounded corners, subtle animations, and responsive design.
+* Modern dark UI: rounded corners, subtle animations, and responsive design.
-* Privacy-respecting — no tracking, no storage, no analytics.
+* Privacy-respecting: no tracking, no storage, no analytics.
-* Works on almost every website — CSP-safe and lightweight.
+* Works on almost every website: CSP-safe and lightweight.

 ---